Mandate and Mission

 Who We Are

-National LIP Secretariat (NLS) functions as backbone support for the National LIP Network comprising over 80 Local Immigration Partnerships (LIPs) or Zonal Immigration Partnerships (ZIPs).
-Its purpose is to support the work of National LIP Network members through information sharing, facilitated collaboration, the provision of professional development opportunities, and collective representation across the country.
+National LIP Secretariat (NLS) functions as backbone support for the National LIP Network comprising 96 Local Immigration Partnerships (LIPs) or Zonal Immigration Partnerships (ZIPs).
+Its purpose is to support the work of National LIP Network members through information sharing, facilitated collaboration, the provision of professional development opportunities, and collective representation across the country

 Background

 A National LIP Secretariat Working Group emerged in the aftermath of the Calgary LIP Learning Event held in March 2018.
 During the event, it became clear to participating LIPs that there would be a great benefit to working as a collective and creating opportunities for LIPs/ZIPs to operate as a system whereby efficiencies and effectiveness could be gained, while upholding local priorities and unique needs across the country.
 As part of the groundwork for establishing a National LIP Secretariat, the working group had crafted an initial draft representative framework, presented it at the Pathways to Prosperity Conference 2018, and invited LIPs across the country to provide input.
-It resulted in a National LIP Network Summit in 2021 which facilitated the creation of an NLS governance structure that will remain in place throughout the pilot project, which is scheduled to conclude in March 2025.
-A review process in the final year of the project will determine the changes required to the governance structure, should the National LIP Secretariat continue beyond the pilot phase.
+It resulted in a National LIP Network Summit in 2021 which facilitated the creation of an NLS governance structure that remained in place throughout the project.
+A review process was performed in 2025 to determine priorities for the future.

 The National LIP Secretariat project is co-led by Toronto South LIP from Ontario and Jasper LIP from Alberta, who played a leading role in the national organizing that has taken place to date, and have the capacity, commitment, and necessary LIP support to continue to guide the successful development of a National LIP Secretariat.
 Furthermore, their co-leadership on this initiative successfully addresses concerns about representation expressed during the consultations by bringing together a large, community-based, Eastern LIP with a small, municipal, Western LIP.